Magnon spin photogalvanic effect induced by Aharonov-Casher phase: Theoretical framework

-The Drude-spin-current (DSC) characters the intra-band effect and classified as a LP spin photocurrent response.
-Classified as a CP response, the BCD-spin-current (BSC) is originated from a dipole moment of the magnon Berry curvature in momentum space, which scales with the frequency of light and hence vanishes as $\Omega$ approaches to zero.
-The shift-spin-current (SSC) is justified as the displacement of the magnon wave packet during the interband transition, which is characterized by the shift vector $R_{mn}$.
-The injection-spin-current (ISC) corresponds to the velocity difference $\Delta_{mn}$ during the interband transition.
-The SSC and ISC proposed are found as both CP and LP responses.
-Finally, the rectification spin currents (RSC) as both LP and CP responses are discovered in this work, which are proportional to the derivatives of the distributions, and can be regarded as an analog of the ``intrinsic Fermi surface effect" in electronic system \cite{PhysRevX.11.011001}.
-Interestingly, from an inspection of the terms shown in Table \ref{tab1}, it is found that the LP responses (apart from the DSC since it is not geometrical related) are determined by the \textit{quantum metric} while the CP responses are determined by the \textit{Berry curvature}.
-As mentioned, the magnon SSC and ISC were predicted in multiferroic materials \cite{PhysRevB.107.064403} with magnon-light coupling through electric polarization, where the shift (injection) spin current is justified as a LP (CP) response.
-The magnon SPGE induced by AC phase can appear in broader potential materials, including ferromagnets, antiferromagnets and so on.
+Finally, the rectification spin currents (RSC) as both LP and CP responses are exposed in this work, which are proportional to the derivatives of the distributions, and can be regarded as an analog of the ``intrinsic Fermi surface effect" in electronic system \cite{PhysRevX.11.011001}.
+Interestingly, from Table \ref{tab1}, it is found that the LP responses (apart from the DSC since it is not geometry related) are determined by the \textit{band-resolved quantum metric} while the CP responses are determined by the \textit{Berry curvature}.
+Our quantum kinetic theory based treatment of the electric field interaction via the effective dipole interaction provides a complete picture of the magnon SPGE, as summarized in \Fig{fig1}(b)-(d).